This post may contain affiliate links. Please read my disclosure and privacy policy.

 Note: This post is not a substitute for medical advice nor is it a prescription.
-You should always consult with your own doctor before making any changes to your diet or lifestyle.
+I’m not a medical doctor, so it’s essential to consult with your own doctor before making any changes to your diet or lifestyle.

 - Dates.
-Research has shown that women who consume 6 dates per day for 4 weeks prior to their estimated due date are more likely to go into spontaneous labor, have a shorter first stage of labor, and have a higher cervical dilation upon admission to the hospital when compared to women who did not consume any dates. [source] These Date Energy Balls, Raw Brownie Bites, and Peanut Butter “Cookie” Larabars are all a great way to increase your date consumption!
+Research has shown that women who consume 6 dates per day for 4 weeks prior to their estimated due date are more likely to go into spontaneous labor, have a shorter first stage of labor, and have a higher cervical dilation upon admission to the hospital when compared to women who do not consume any dates. [source] These Date Energy Balls, Raw Brownie Bites, and Peanut Butter “Cookie” Larabars are all ways to increase your date consumption!

 - Red Raspberry Leaf Tea.
-Red raspberry leaf tea is thought to help balance hormones and tone the uterus, possibly because it’s high in vitamins A, B, C, and E, along with important minerals like magnesium, potassium, and calcium.
+Red raspberry leaf tea is believed to help balance hormones and tone the uterus, possibly due to its high content of vitamins A, B, C, and E, as well as important minerals such as magnesium, potassium, and calcium.
 According to this study, red raspberry leaf tea has been shown to shorten the duration of labor and may reduce the need for medical interventions, such as the need for c-sections, forceps, and vacuum births.
-I’ve heard anywhere from 3 to 4 cups of tea per day is recommended in the third trimester, and I’m currently using this brand to make brewed iced tea.
+I’ve heard that anywhere from 3 to 4 cups of tea per day is recommended in the third trimester, and I’m currently using this brand to make brewed iced tea.

 - Alfalfa.
-This is something that I did not take during my first pregnancy, but my doula and many midwives recommend it because it naturally contains high levels of vitamin K, which is essential for blood clotting– and therefore it might help to prevent postpartum hemorrhaging.
+This is something I did not take during my first pregnancy, but my doula and many midwives recommend it because it naturally contains high levels of vitamin K, which is essential for blood clotting —and therefore it might help prevent postpartum hemorrhaging.
 If you’d prefer to skip a supplement, vitamin K can be found in dark leafy greens like kale, spinach, and collard greens, and you can also brew alfalfa as a tea.

 - Stevia.
-This recommendation was a shocker to me, as many of you know my negative experience with stevia in the past.
+This recommendation was a shocker to me, as many of you are familiar with my negative experience with stevia in the past.
 According to my doula, she has seen women increase their amniotic fluid rather quickly by adding a drop of pure stevia to each glass of water they drink, and in some cases, they’ve been able to avoid induction due to low amniotic fluid using this method.
-I’ve only been able to find anecdotal evidence regarding this information, so I can’t say for certain that it’s proven, but I suppose it would be worth a shot if you’re worried about low fluid levels.
+I’ve only been able to find anecdotal evidence regarding this information, so I can’t say for certain that it’s proven.
+However, I suppose it would be worth a try if you’re concerned about low fluid levels.
 It’s not currently a concern for my own pregnancy, so I’m not taking it, but I thought I’d pass along the tip.
 (Do be sure to look for pure stevia, as many brands have added ingredients that are not ideal.)

 - Squats.
 Squats are one of the best exercises you can do to prepare for labor, as they can create more room for your baby to enter the birth canal.
 The American Pregnancy Association recommends squatting during labor because it can open your pelvic outlet by 10 percent!
 I did my fair share of squats using Physique 57 workouts during my last pregnancy, and my doula recommends aiming for 300 squats a day(!) if you want an easier birthing experience.
-One word of caution: If your baby is breech, you might want to avoid squatting as it could move them down into the birth canal in a non-ideal birthing position.
-Towards the end of your pregnancy, you might want to make sure that baby is head-down before committing to too many squats!
-(We used Rebozo Sifting during my last pregnancy to get baby out of the sunny-side-up position, and I love Spinning Babies for other non-invasive baby repositioning techniques.)
+One word of caution: If your baby is breech, you might want to avoid squatting, as it could move them down into the birth canal in a non-ideal birthing position.
+Towards the end of your pregnancy, you may want to ensure that the baby is head-down before engaging in too many squats.
+(We used Rebozo Sifting during my last pregnancy to get the baby out of the sunny-side-up position, and I love Spinning Babies for other non-invasive baby repositioning techniques.)

 - Walking.
 Not only is walking a great low-impact workout for moms in general, but it’s also thought to help move your baby down into your cervix towards the end of pregnancy.
-Walking may also help to stimulate the release of oxytocin, the hormone that helps trigger and regulate contractions, so many moms nearing or past their due date might want to increase their walking to help naturally move labor along.
+Walking may also help stimulate the release of oxytocin, the hormone that helps trigger and regulate contractions.
+Therefore, many moms nearing or past their due date may want to increase their walking to help naturally progress labor.

 - Positive affirmations.
 There were times that I felt pretty silly listening to positive pregnancy affirmations during my first pregnancy (I used the ones from Hypnobabies while prepping dinner each night), but after my first laboring experience, I swear by them.
 At the time, I felt like they weren’t “doing anything” for me, but when labor actually arrived, I didn’t actually feel like I was in pain– I’d describe my contractions as uncomfortable, but not painful, and I think that’s in large part because of the mentality I had going into it.
 (Baby’s head crowning is another story, but at least that part is fairly brief!)